 Even though technical training is essential to the value of IT, there’s always more the training department can do.
 IT needs to be closely aligned with the overall business goals.
 Otherwise, the value that IT brings won’t be aligned with business goals and won’t be as valuable as it could be.

-Just as IT must align with business goals, technical training must align with the business goals too rather than only aligning with IT.
-That means training will have even more value than if it was simply aligned with IT goals only.
-That’s because sometimes there is some information that gets lost in translation between the two goals.
+Just as IT must align with business goals, technical training must align with the business goals, too, rather than only aligning with IT.
+That means training will have even more value than if it is aligned with IT goals only.
+That’s because sometimes some information gets lost in translation between the two goals.

 During our training design process, we always ensure we know your organization’s and IT goals.
-Those help direct a meaningful training solution that targets solving the right problem in addition to helping employees adapt to changes.
+Those help direct a meaningful training solution that targets solving the right problem and assisting employees to adapt to changes.

-With proper alignment, all training even for technology will not only effectively help employees with changes, but it will also help align IT and their projects with the overall goals of the organization.
+With proper alignment, all training, even for technology, will effectively help employees with changes and help align IT and their projects with the organization’s overall goals.
 That’s how training can maximize value to IT and the organization.

 Wrap Up

-No matter how hard we try, few things will be simple enough to never need training.
+No matter how hard we try, a few things will be simple enough never to need training.
 Any time the assumption or goal is that technology will be so simple it doesn’t require training, it fails.
-That’s because there are different levels of comfort and skill among employees even in the most tech-savvy organization.
-Everyone is at a different level so one person’s so simple to use without training is another person’s difficult to use and not gonna do it.
+That’s because there are different levels of comfort and skill among employees, even in the most tech-savvy organizations.
+Everyone is at a different level, so one person’s so simple to use without training is another person’s difficult to use and not gonna do it.

-Training helps employees with company technology as well as ongoing support for employees.
+Training helps employees with company technology and provides ongoing support for employees.
 With well-built training, employees will have fewer issues adapting to digital transformation.
-That and new employees who are hired will have an easier time learning their job and being more productive quicker.
-Not to mention when new employees are properly trained it reduces turnover and overall makes them a lot happier in their jobs.
+That will allow newly hired employees to learn their jobs easier and be more productive quickly.
+When new employees are properly trained, it reduces turnover and makes them a lot happier in their jobs overall.

 Nobody likes feeling overwhelmed and unsupported in their job.

-That’s why it’s so important to bring together IT with good corporate technical training.
+That’s why bringing IT together with good corporate technical training is so important.
 Techstructional was founded with that mission in mind: delivering great corporate technical training for technology projects and making that available to every organization.

-Every project manager and change manager in IT should take into account the need for training.
+Every project manager and change manager in IT should consider the need for training.
 If it’s on your mind and you’d like to discuss it with an expert, schedule a free consultation so we can discuss your next technology project.